whoAbhishekSah/whoAbhishekSah.github.io/content/blog/cadvisor-metrics-cardinality/index.md

 ## Metrics Cardinality

 The metrics prepared by cAdvisor sometimes exceeds the label limit set by observability server.
-For example, in Grafana Mimir we see the max label for any series set to 30 via config option: `max_label_names_per_series` [ref](https://grafana.com/docs/mimir/latest/references/configuration-parameters/#limits)
+For example, in Grafana Mimir we see the max label for any series set to 30 (by default) via config option: `max_label_names_per_series` [ref](https://grafana.com/docs/mimir/latest/references/configuration-parameters/#limits)

 When I observed OTEL Collector logs after few hours of cAdvisor scrape setup, I found multiple series were getting rejected by Mimir server because they higher number of labels than acceptable limit.
-Some had 32 and 35 and even 38 :shocked:
+Some had 32 and 35.

 I wanted to take a look into what all labels were getting published in cAdvisor.
 For `container_oom_events_total` metric we sae the follwing labels: